DavidMc91/Bean_API/README.md

 Many thanks for the opportunity to complete this technical challenge and for being patient with me in delivering this to you during a rough time for my family, it's really much appreciated.

 From the challenge provided, I have chosen to go soley with scenario 2 as it fit better with my strengths.
 My goal for this solution was to build a lightweight, scalable, secure, and maintainable solution using industry standard tools and frameworks.
-Below I have outlined the key technologies used and the reasoning behind each choice:
+Below I have outlined the key technologies used and the reasoning behind each choice.
+You can find the setup instructions in this GitHub repository -> Steup -> "Setup_Instructions_Readme"

 ## Visual Studio 2022
 I have chosen this IDE due it's powerful features for .NET development, it's popularity, and due to my personal familiarity/experience with this development environment.
 Features such as robust debugging, IntelliSense, and integration with version control (Azure DevOps, Git) make it a great choice, in my opinion.